Spy0x7/scanner/README.md

-# Your Port Scanner
+#Port Scanner

-Your Port Scanner is a lightweight and efficient Go-based tool designed to scan for open ports on a specified host or IP address.
+Port Scanner is a lightweight and efficient Go-based tool designed to scan for open ports on a specified host or IP address.

 ## Features